 Spent three years as Doug Williams's caddy and threw one TD pass amongst his five attempts.
-Went on to serious success in the USFL where he led the Philadelphia/Baltimore Stars to two of the three championships and even played at Wembley Stadium.
+Went on to serious success in the USFL where he led the Philadelphia/Baltimore Stars to two of the three championships.

 Was primarily a special teamer for his three seasons with the Bucs, but to only give up a 6th round pick for that length of service and decent depth at linebacker, then it has to go down as a good deal for the Bucs.

 7 - traded to Washington for WR Frank Grant

 Mid-season deal done during 1978 for a receiver who played but half a season and had a grand total of eight receptions in that time including four starts.

 8 - DT - Eugene Sanders - Texas A&M